 Google, Facebook set to squash initial iOS fears, show big revenue jump

-July 27 (Reuters) - Wall Street expects Alphabet Inc (GOOGL.O) and Facebook Inc (FB.O) to report a surge in digital ad sales this week after smaller rivals showed soaring demand, bolstering expectations that the impact of Apple Inc's (AAPL.O) privacy changes has not yet been felt.
+(Reuters) - Wall Street expects Alphabet Inc and Facebook Inc to report a surge in digital ad sales this week after smaller rivals showed soaring demand, bolstering expectations that the impact of Apple Inc’s privacy changes has not yet been felt.

-Together, Google and Facebook generated about $70 billion in revenue last quarter through digital ads, a business that faced initial hits from the COVID-19 pandemic but which analysts said is now looking robust.
+Together, Google and Facebook generated about $70 billion in revenue through digital ads in the first quarter, a business that faced initial hits from the COVID-19 pandemic but which analysts said is now looking robust.

-Upbeat results from Snap (SNAP.N) and Twitter (TWTR.N) have been seen as positive indicators for the larger players due to report this week. read more
+Upbeat second-quarter results from Snap and Twitter have been seen as positive indicators for the larger players due to report this week.

 “The market is just too strong for Facebook to not have a good quarter,” said Ygal Arounian, a research analyst at Wedbush Securities.